Making the right food choices can help control and prevent chronic inflammation—here’s what you need to know.

 - Added sugars

 Contrary to popular belief, dairy products like yogurt actually have an anti-inflammatory effect in most people.
 Yogurt reduces inflammation by supporting gut health.
 But saturated fat can promote inflammation, so choose lower-fat versions.
 However, if you have a dairy allergy or sensitivity, continue to avoid dairy, as it will trigger an inflammatory response.

-We've taken the guesswork out of eating to beat inflammation and loaded breakfast, lunch, and dinner with flame-fighting foods.
+We've taken the guesswork out of eating to beat inflammation and loaded breakfast, lunch, and dinner with the best anti-inflammatory foods.
 All you have to do is cook and enjoy!